About the scheme

 The scheme only applies if you are operating commercial vehicles in the Island.

-You will need an operator’s licence if you use one of the following vehicles in connection with a trade, profession or business:
+You'll need an operator’s licence if you use one of the following vehicles in connection with a trade, profession or business:

 The scheme does not extend to agricultural vehicles.